2020PB/police-brutality/reports/Utah.md

 ### Police shoot man on the ground in the spine with a beanbag point-blank | May 30th

-The man on the ground was shot with a beanbag, resulting in heavy damage
+The man on the ground was shot with a beanbag, resulting in heavy damage.

 tags: shot, beanbags